 In 2014, the first extended half-life recombinant factor VIII and IX products were approved in the U.S. With an improved bio-availability over their plasma-derived competitors, these products provided higher trough levels in hemophilia patients, allowing them to infuse the product less frequently, which enhanced the patients comfort, reducing their dependency on frequent factor infusions.
 The availability of these new recombinant products increased the number of products available for hemophilia A and B treatment, leading to price erosion of the less advanced products, including the plasma-derived, particularly outside the United States.

 In late 2017, Roche’s Hemlibra, a bi-specific monoclonal antibody, was approved by the FDA and the EMA (February 2018) for the treatment of hemophilia A patients with inhibitors antibodies to Factor VIII.
 In October 2018, Hemlibra was approved in the U.S. for the treatment of all hemophilia A patients.
 As it only requires one subcutaneous drug infusion weekly bi-weekly, or monthly, depending on the patients severity.
-Since then, it has gained rapid acceptance, affecting the entire factor VIII sales levels in the U.S. In addition, gene therapy for hemophilia A and B is likely to be commercially available in the early 2020s, representing a “cure” for the disease after just one infusion.
+Since then, it has gained rapid acceptance, affecting the entire factor VIII sales levels in the U.S. In addition, gene therapy for hemophilia A and B was approved in 2022, representing a “cure” for the disease after just one infusion.
 The average durability of gene therapy treatment is still unknown, but indications are that it will last at least a few years and possibly more than a decade.
 Gene therapy will eventually cause a disruption in the marketplace for hemophilia treatment, though its uptake will be initially be slow and be restricted to adults severe patients at first.

 As coagulation factors made from plasma have now been relegated to a secondary position in the hemophilia care market, immunoglobulin has become ever more important to sustain the economic viability of the plasma industry, along with albumin.
 To this day, the market preeminence of intravenous and subcutaneous immune globulin (IgG) in treating a number of autoimmune diseases was unsurpassed.
-However, several biotechnology companies (Argenx, UCB, Momenta, etc.) have recently developed new monoclonal antibodies (anti-FcRn agents) or recombinant products (recombinant trivalent IgG1 Fc multimers) that mimic the immune modulatory mode of action of IgG in the treatment of some diseases, such as ITP, Pemphigus Vulgaris, MMN, CIDP and Myasthenia Gravis.
-These products will be entering the market soon, and could begin to impact the IgG market in the next few years if they prove to be safe, efficacious, and price competitive.
+However, several biotechnology companies (Argenx, UCB, Momenta, etc.) have recently developed new monoclonal antibodies (anti-FcRn agents such as Vyvgart, Vyvgart Hytrulo and Rystiggo) or recombinant products (recombinant trivalent IgG1 Fc multimers) that mimic the immune modulatory mode of action of IgG in the treatment of some diseases, such as ITP, Pemphigus Vulgaris, MMN, CIDP and Myasthenia Gravis.
+Some of these products entered the market recently and others may enter soon, and could begin to impact the IgG market in the next few years if they prove to be safe, efficacious, and price competitive.
 The ultimate effect of these novel agents on IgG is fiercely debated and is the subject of several recent reports by the Marketing Research Bureau.

 For immunoglobulins, the first new competition in the form of FcRns has been commercialized since late 2021.
 How much will this affect the demand for immunoglobulins in diseases such as Myasthenia Gravis, ITP and CIDP?
 This is the subject of our Immunoglobulin Forecast reports, based extensive information gathered from experts in all parts of industry.

-Recombinant albumin was only commercialized in Japan, and failed to gain significant market share because its prohibitive price and absence of clinical superiority compared to plasma-derived albumin.
+Recombinant therapeutic albumin was only commercialized in Japan, and failed to gain significant market share because its prohibitive price and absence of clinical superiority compared to plasma-derived albumin.
 As a result, it was eventually withdrawn from the market and has not been re-introduced since.
 However, more recent efforts at recombinant albumin, including by using recombinant technology to produce human albumin in rice plants may result in new competition with plasma derived albumin.
 Non-plasma-based, non-biotech plasma volume replacement solutions, such as starches have been on the market for a number of decades at much lower prices than human albumin.
 While they represent inexpensive alternatives for budget-constrained customers, their efficacy and particularly their safety do not match human albumin in many clinical indications.
+In addition, recombinant and bovine albumin is used in non-therapeutic applications, as is plasma derived human albumin.
+Contact us if you are interested in learning more.

 Monoclonal antibodies (mAB) to prevent Hereditary Angioedema (HAE) now compete strongly with plasma derived C1-INH products in this disease.
-Novel mAB and small molecules are in development for the treatment of Alpha-1 Antitrypsin Deficiency.
+Extended half-life (EHL) AAT versions, novel mAB and small molecules are in development for the treatment of Alpha-1 Antitrypsin Deficiency.
 As the pharmaceutical industry continues to innovate and evolve, the prospects and positioning of plasma derived products will change with it, and it is important to know the latest information to make informed decisions.

 For more information…